What Is An Empty Net Goal In Ice Hockey?

 Taking Advantage Of A Delayed Penalty

-So what happens is the referee raises his hand to indicate that a foul has occurred but doesn’t blow the whistle to stop the game.
-The game will continue until any member of the opposing team gains possession of the puck.
-It is at this moment that a penalty will be called.
+The result is that the referee raises his hand to signal a foul but does not blow the whistle to end play.
+Up until a member of the other team takes possession of the puck, play will continue.
+It is at this moment that a penalty is called.

-During the period of the delayed penalty, the non-offending team may decide to temporarily pull their goalie since a penalty will be called immediate possession changes.
+The non-offending side may choose to temporarily pull their goalkeeper during the delayed penalty period because a penalty will be called immediately possession changes.

 Top 10 Players With The Most Empty Net Goals